Mobile Signal Repeater System

 Many Base Stations only broadcast in one of the channels above and so you need to find out which one it is on, Places like the ACMA Tower map has some info but most sites its best to do a site visit to track down the right channel as this will also point you to the right tower too.

-For Australia 4G channels (Bands) they run within:
+For 4G channels (Bands) For 5G Channels (Bands)

 (To Note, these are approximate ranges)